yugabyte/yugabyte-db/docs/content/v2.8/api/ycql/dml_delete.md

 title: DELETE statement [YCQL]
 headerTitle: DELETE
 linkTitle: DELETE
 description: Use the DELETE statement to remove rows from a specified table that meet a given condition.
 menu:
   v2.8:
     parent: api-cassandra
     weight: 1330
-isTocNested: true
-showAsideToc: true
+type: docs
 ---

 ## Synopsis